edera-dev/am-i-isolated/README.md

 which may be a security problem, as well as providing suggestions for solving the security problem.

-Security is a rapidly evolving space: it is intended that *Am I Isolated?* is updated over time to incorporate new and relevant security research relating to jailing containers.
+Security is a rapidly evolving space: it is intended that *Am I Isolated* is updated over time to incorporate new and relevant security research relating to jailing containers.